NandithaNair19/SwiftLOR/README.md

+## SwiftLOR<br>
-##SwiftLOR is a web-based Letter of Recommendation (LOR) management system designed for students and faculty.This platform streamlines the process of requesting, writing,approving,and downloading recommendation letters.
+SwiftLOR is a web-based Letter of Recommendation (LOR) management system designed for students and faculty.This platform streamlines the process of requesting, writing,approving,and downloading recommendation letters.

 ## 📌 Features